brittanyBN/Brittany_Bolling-Nilsen_DAB_CA_AUG22FT/README.md

 # DAB - Course Assignment 1

+This was an assignment for the course Databases Noroff.
+The views files were already created, and I completed the entire backend of the application.
 # Application Installation and Usage Instructions
 To run this project, you will need a web browser and a local web server.